Elena Gorlova

 Elena Gorlova (born 13 April 1981) is a Russian Paralympic athlete.
 She won the bronze medal in the women's club throw F51 event at the 2020 Summer Paralympics held in Tokyo, Japan.
 She competed at the Summer Paralympics under the flag of the Russian Paralympic Committee.

+Career

 At the 2019 World Para Athletics Championships held in Dubai, United Arab Emirates, she won the bronze medal in the women's club throw F51 event.